alensiljak/asset-allocation-python/README.md

 Dependencies will include:
 - price database, for calculation of current value
 - transaction database for securities, for calculation of current value

+# Development

+Some development info.

+## Data Store

+Data storage is in a SQLite database, which allows for portability, easy queries and relatively easy editing.